Pumpkin gooey butter cake is simple to make and tastes like fall. It is part cake bar, part pumpkin cheesecake and all delicious!

 I don’t normally do that if I am just baking them up for my family.
-You are welcome to bake and serve them right from the pan, but feel free to follow suit if you are willing to go the extra mile to impress someone!
+You are welcome to bake and serve them right from the pan, but feel free to follow suit if you are willing to go the extra mile to impress someone with perfect pieces.

 The biggest tip for making the filling is to make sure you get the butter and cream cheese beaten smooth before adding anything else.
 That will ensure the finished product is lump free.

 Just make sure both are fully softened and scrape the sides of the bowl a few times.
 It really is that easy.

 Mix in the remaining ingredients and pour it over the crust.
 Bake until the edges are golden and the center has just a little wobble.

 You don’t want it to be soupy, but you do want to avoid letting it set completely.
 That wobble is what gives you that gooey finish!

 The hardest part of the whole thing is letting it cool and chill.
 Waiting to dive in is no fun!

 Though if you aren’t going for picture perfect pieces, you can dig in whenever you would like.
 My youngest sister warms her gooey butter cake up in the microwave, so there’s no reason you couldn’t eat it warm.

 It will just be really soft and super gooey.
 Even gooeyer than normal!
 It will taste delicious but likely look like a hot mess.

 Gooey butter cake is almost always finished with a sprinkle of powdered sugar.
 I usually just sift some on for a simple but pretty finish.